Bayesian inference for aggregated Hawkes processes: Forecasting the number of airstrikes and IED attacks

-For the spatio-temporal analysis, we evaluate the predictive posterior distribution of number of IED and SAF attacks in five selected regions and in the full holdout time period.
+We evaluate the predictive posterior distribution of number of airstrikes and IED attacks in five selected regions and in the full holdout time period.
 Those regions (\cref{fig:region}) are chosen based on the locations of major cities of Iraq.
-In \cref{fig:spatial_pred}, we show the predictive posterior distributions of IED and SAF attacks in the selected regions using the exact data, and data with largest aggregation ($\Delta^t = $ 1 day, $\Delta^s$ = 0.005) from the separate spatio-temporal models.
-We observe that the predictive posterior distributions using exact data are very similar to those using aggregated data, and most posterior modes are close to the true value.
-The number of events in region 5 seems to be overestimated and the number of events in region 1 potentially underestimated by the model, but the estimates for the total number of events is relatively accurate.
+We use these regions only for evaluating the performance of the model and the spatial dimension is not aggregated when we fit the model.
+In \cref{fig:IEDAIR_forecast}, we show the predictive posterior distributions of airstrikes and IED attacks in the selected regions using separate and joint spatio-temporal models.
+We observe that the predictive posterior distributions using separate model are very similar to those using the joint model, and most posterior modes are close to the true value.
+The number of events in region 5 seems to be underestimated for airstrikes and IED attacks and the number of events in region 2 potentially overestimated for airstrikes, but the estimates for the total number of events is relatively accurate.

-The distribution of the spatial locations of attacks in the holdout time period can also be examined by applying the kernel density estimation on each sample from the predictive posterior distribution.
-The mean and standard deviations of the estimated intensity are shown in \cref{fig:intensity_log} for the model that uses the exact data and the model that uses the aggregated data.
-The points shown on the maps are the locations of the realized events in the holdout period.
-We see that the estimated intensities agree with the distribution of observed attacks in the holdout period, and the exact model and aggregated model yield very similar estimated intensities.